+- 1. Install the fingerprint reader, if applicable.

-- 1. Install the smart card reader.
+- 2. Install the smart card reader.

-- 2. Install the display assembly.
+- 3. Install the display assembly.

-- 3. Install the system board.
+- 4. Install the system board.

 NOTE: The system board can be removed and installed with the heat sink attached in order to simplify the procedure and preserve the thermal bond between the system board and heat sink.